Luos-io/Documentation/src/pages/software/services_list/voltage.md

 # Voltage API

-The Voltage container handles a sensor measuring voltage.
+The Voltage service handles a sensor measuring voltage.

 Its type has access to all common capabilities.